Some posts contain compensated links. Please read this disclaimer for more info.

 1 letter = 1 sound.

 Each letter is always pronounced the same.
-No silent letters; there are no special combination of letters, which makes it really easy to learn how to read in Croatian.
+There are no silent letters; there are no special combinations of letters, making it really easy to learn how to read in Croatian.

 Croatian Language Fact Number 11